emberjs/data/contributing/setting-up-the-project.md

 - `pnpm start` - starts the build for test assets in watch mode
 - `pnpm test:start` - launches a test server (and by opens a browser window for debugging them)

+Because the project uses hardlinks, even though the packages are rebuilding, the test apps won't be able to see the results of the change in many scenarios unless the hardlinks are regenerated.

+At anypoint, run `pnpm sync` from the root to regenerate the hardlinks.
+The test app server may pick up this change automatically, but if it does not saving any file (even without changing it) in the test app will trigger a rebuild.

 ## Run some commands

 Generally test and lint commands can be found in the `"scripts"` section of the root `package.json` manifest.
 Individual packages or test packages have additional commands in the `"scripts"` section of their own `package.json` manifest as well.